WithoutHaste/BergeOutlineEditor/README.md

 Alt+Plus will insert the first child of the current section.
 - ditto for Alt+Equal (because this keyboard doesn't have a keypad)
-- ditto for Alt+m ("m" for "more", to offer a consistent key mapping)
+- ditto for Alt+m ("m" for "more", to offer a name-based key mapping)

 Alt+Down will move focus to the next section downward